rjkviegas/course/apprenticeship_module_outlines.md

 * [TDD a single object](https://diode.makersacademy.com/students/alicelieutier/projects/813)
 * [Git collaboration](https://github.com/makersacademy/skills-workshops/blob/master/practicals/git_collaboration.md)

-## Week 2
+## Module 4

-By the end of the week all developers can:
+By the end of the module all developers can:

 * Explain why modularity through encapsulation is useful for developers, tying it to ease of change
 * Break up programs into multiple objects which work together, with test coverage